endymion1818/team-documentation/sitehealthchecklist.md

 Industry research has evidenced that there is correlation between bounce rate (how quickly users abandon a site) with performance (how quickly the site loads enough for them to use).
 We have checked your site with a few industry-standard performance checkers.
 The standout results are:

-- Your site took about 11.595 to load.
+- Your site took about 11.595 seconds to load.
 The established critical dropoff point is 3 seconds
 - Loading time has been rated by Google ((**using testmysite.withgoogle.com**)) as POOR with an estimated **31% visitor loss** due to loading time.
 - Your website is slower than top performing sites in your industry, which are around 4.1 seconds